 - Build a support system.
 Infertility is usually stressful for both partners.
 Seek support from others in your life and give yourself another outlet to cope.

-Infertility counseling in Philadelphia
+Infertility counseling

 Looking for support with your relationship, sex, and infertility?
 I can help you with individual or couples therapy, or try our support group for infertility.